 And if you have a sleep need of eight hours and you go 10 consecutive nights getting just seven hours of sleep, your brain can become as impaired as it would if you hadn’t slept at all for a full 24 hours.
 (This might be hard to believe since losing sleep throughout the week doesn't feel the same as pulling an all-nighter.
 That's because our bodies adapt, but more on this later.)

 Chronic sleep debt, on the other hand, is long term.
-This is the kind of sleep deprivation caused by decades of insufficient sleep.
-So for example, if you spent your 20s, 30s, and 40s getting only six hours of sleep per night when your body needed 8.5 hours per night, you’d have chronic sleep debt or be chronically sleep deprived.
+This is the kind of sleep deprivation caused by years of insufficient sleep that’s never paid back.
+For example, if you spent years getting only six hours of sleep per night when your body needed 8.5 hours per night, you’d have chronic sleep debt or be chronically sleep deprived.

 It is often difficult for people suffering from acute sleep deprivation to know that they are and to recognize its effects.